amit112/React-Training/README.md

 ### Chapter 3 - Components (Part 1)

-In Have Completed here Part-1 of react components chapter and i have done following topics : -
+I Have Completed here Part-1 of react components chapter and i have done following topics : -

 #### 1. Specifying html children in react component.
 #### 2. Embedding javascript expression with html.